Let's talk about Kent Libraries

 • Book Group

-by LauraT, almost 3 years ago
+by LauraT, over 4 years ago

 We have been supported brilliantly as a keen group of readers by the service.
 Throughout the pandemic we continued to reserve, borrow and collect multiple copies ( at times up to 15 copies) of a book from Hythe Library.
 We met via Zoom each month.
 Fir many of us the library service was a life line and a way for us to link with each other and read a wide range of books.
 We continue to meet now in a local pub in the evening and borrow sets of books every month